 “He wanted something he hadn’t heard before.
 Everybody else was doing big, so I decided to do small.
 For budgetary reasons, my score started without an orchestra at all.
 We stuck some strings on top at the end to give it a cinematic feel.
 Everything was sort of an accident.”

 Powell, now 50, is one of several British composers to have scored success in Hollywood in recent years, alongside David Arnold and David Holmes, whose music backs the recent Bond and Ocean’s films respectively, and the Radiohead guitarist Jonny Greenwood, who was Bafta-nominated for his 2007 soundtrack to There Will Be Blood.
 But it is Powell’s stripped-down, kinetic compositions for the Jason Bourne trilogy that have proved to be the most influential.

-Powell also worked on the Shrek series In fact, it’s almost impossible to find a contemporary action thriller today that doesn’t sound like The Bourne Identity and its sequels: propulsive, percussive, minimalist.
+In fact, it’s almost impossible to find a contemporary action thriller today that doesn’t sound like The Bourne Identity and its sequels: propulsive, percussive, minimalist.
 “It’s got to the point where I can barely watch television because everything sounds like that,” says Powell.
 “I can even tell which piece they’ve been using as a [temporary track], because I can hear where it changes, the form and structure of it.”

 On the other hand, he admits, this is standard practice in Hollywood, where if something works, the studios simply repeat it until it doesn’t.
 And besides, says Powell, “It isn’t just my work on Bourne that they’re ripping off.
 It’s the stunt guys, the editing style, the cinematography, everything.”